-Morning: We'll drive to Seljalandsfoss Waterfall, situated along Iceland's Ring Road.
+Morning: After checking out of our hotel, we'll drive to Seljalandsfoss Waterfall, situated along Iceland's Ring Road.
 Melting glacier water pours over a rocky cliff, creating a 180-foot waterfall shrouded in great clouds of mist.
 On a walking tour of the falls, we'll witness the raw, roaring power of this natural site (which truly must be seen-and heard-to understand).
 Seeing this waterfall will show our small group the effects of climate change firsthand and the dangers of an ice-less Iceland.